Solar flare: Frequency

+Solar flare occurrence and active region complexity as a function of solar cycle phase.
+Left panel shows simple (light) vs. complex (dark) magnetic regions peak at different phases.
+Right panel shows GOES flare class distribution (A–X), with more energetic flares concentrated around solar maximum.
+Data from solar cycles 23–25.

 The frequency of occurrence of solar flares varies with the 11-year solar cycle.
 It can typically range from several per day during solar maxima to less than one every week during solar minima.
 Additionally, more powerful flares are less frequent than weaker ones.
-For example, X10-class (severe) flares occur on average about eight times per cycle, whereas M1-class (minor) flares occur on average about 2,000 times per cycle.
+For example, X10-class (severe) flares occur on average about 2–3 times per cycle, whereas M-class flares occur on average about 1,200 times per cycle.

-In 1984 Erich Rieger and coworkers discovered an approximately 154-day period in the occurrence of gamma-ray emitting solar flares at least since the solar cycle 19.
+In 1984, Erich Rieger and coworkers discovered an approximately 154-day period in the occurrence of gamma-ray emitting solar flares at least since the solar cycle 19.
 The period has since been confirmed in most heliophysics data and the interplanetary magnetic field and is commonly known as the Rieger period.
 The period's resonance harmonics also have been reported from most data types in the heliosphere.

 The frequency distributions of various flare phenomena can be characterized by power-law distributions.
 For example, the peak fluxes of radio, extreme ultraviolet, and hard and soft X-ray emissions; total energies; and flare durations (see § Duration) have been found to follow power-law distributions.
+The flare frequency distribution follows approximately a power-law relationship with a consistent index of α ≈ 2.0, with more complex active regions producing a disproportionate share of energetic flares despite comprising only a small fraction of all sunspots.